 Standard treatment for pheochromocytomas is surgical resection.
-Prior to the operation, the patient must undergo catecholamine blockade which is usually performed using the non-selective alpha-receptor blocker phenoxybenzamine or a selective alpha-blocker such as doxazosin.
-Additional anti-hypertensive agents may be needed as well, including beta-blockers.
-However, beta-blockers should only be started after a patient has been placed on alpha-blocker to prevent a hypertensive crisis caused by unopposed beta-receptor blockade.
-Furthermore, patients are chronically dehydrated and require pre-operative fluid resuscitation.10
+Prior to the operation, the patient must undergo catecholamine blockade, which is usually performed using the nonselective alpha-receptor blocker phenoxybenzamine or a selective alpha-blocker such as doxazosin.
+Additional antihypertensive agents may be needed as well, including beta-blockers.
+However, beta-blockers should only be started after a patient has been placed on alpha-blockers to prevent a hypertensive crisis caused by an unopposed beta-receptor blockade.
+Furthermore, patients are chronically dehydrated and require preoperative fluid resuscitation.10

 Patients afflicted with pheochromocytomas frequently suffer episodes of severe hypertension and other clinical manifestation of excessive catecholamine production, including palpitations, headaches, panic attacks, and diaphoresis.11 While blood pressure medications may provide partial relief, the only long-term, durable treatment is resection of the culprit lesion(s).
 Furthermore, those who continue without intervention are at risk of severe hypertensive crises, potentially leading to death.12 Therefore, patients with pheochromocytomas should seek surgical treatment expeditiously.

 More recently, PRA is being utilized for cortical-sparing adrenalectomy as well.
 In a recent series, the experience over a 25-year period of performing cortical-sparing adrenalectomies for bilateral pheochromocytomas using the RPA approach was described.
 Sixty-six patients were operated on with a total of 101 adrenalectomies performed.
-Their mean operative time was 128 minutes for bilateral surgeries and they reported only 2 major complications.
+Their mean operative time was 128 minutes for bilateral surgeries, and they reported only two major complications.
 They were able to perform a cortical-sparing operation in 89 of the cases and of those patients, 91% did not require steroids postoperatively.
-Only 1 patient had persistent disease, while no recurrences occurred.18 Patients should be cautioned that they might have some adrenal insufficiency after surgery.
+Only one patient had persistent disease, while no recurrences were reported.18 Patients should be cautioned that they might have some adrenal insufficiency following surgery.
 This is dependent on the size of the remnant adrenal tissue and the preservation of blood flow.
 Temporary adrenal insufficiency is managed in close consultation with endocrinology and appropriate laboratory testing.

 After induction of general anesthesia and endotracheal intubation, the patient is placed in a prone jackknife position with the hips bent at 90 degrees.
-A Cloward table with a Cloward Surgical Saddle is utilized to allow the abdomen to hang in a dependent fashion.
+A Cloward table with a Cloward Surgical Saddle is used to allow the abdomen to hang in a dependent fashion.
 The jackknife position and the Cloward Surgical Saddle open the retroperitoneal space to maximize exposure.
-All pressure points, including the face, arms, hips and legs, are extensively padded.
+All pressure points, including the face, arms, hips, and legs, are extensively padded.
 The iliac crest, the tips of the 11th and 12th ribs, and the edge of the paraspinous muscles are important landmarks marked by the surgeon.
 The initial incision is placed just inferior to the tip of the 12th rib.
 Scissors are used to sharply divide the soft tissue and enter the retroperitoneum.
-The surgeon’s finger is then used to bluntly clear a space and guide placement of a 5 mm port medially and laterally, both angled at about 30 degrees and aimed toward the position of the adrenal gland.
-A 10 mm balloon port is then placed in the middle incision.
-The retroperitoneum is insufflated with carbon dioxide through high-flow tubing to an insufflation pressure of 25 mmHg.
+The surgeon’s finger is then used to bluntly clear space and guide placement of a 5-mm port medially and laterally, both angled at about 30 degrees and aimed toward the position of the adrenal gland.
+A 10-mm balloon port is then placed in the middle incision.
+The retroperitoneum is insufflated with CO2 through high-flow tubing to an insufflation pressure of 25 mmHg.

-A 5 mm 30-degree scope is inserted in the 10 mm port and a LigaSure device is used to create the retroperitoneal space.
-The dissection begins by identifying the paraspinous muscles medially, which is then followed by identification of the kidney inferiorly.
+A 5-mm 30-degree scope is inserted in the 10-mm port, and a LigaSure device is used to create the retroperitoneal space.
+The dissection begins by identifying the paraspinous muscles medially, which is then followed by the identification of the kidney inferiorly.
 The camera is then typically moved to the medial port and the surgeon uses a LigaSure device and a bowel grasper through the lateral and central ports, respectively.
-Dissection continues over the superior pole of the kidney and along the paraspinal muscles medially, towards the direction of adrenal gland.
+Dissection continues over the superior pole of the kidney and along the paraspinal muscles medially, towards the direction of the adrenal gland.
 Exposure is facilitated in part by downward pressure on the kidney.
 As the adrenal gland is identified, the inferior extent of the gland and its relationship to the adrenal vein is determined.
-On the right, this dissection reveals the IVC, which the adrenal gland is dissected off to reveal the adrenal vein.
+On the right, this dissection reveals the IVC, which the adrenal gland is dissected off of to reveal the adrenal vein.
 On the left, the adrenal vein originates from the left renal vein.

-Final pathology revealed a 5.2 cm right pheochromocytoma and a 5.6 cm left pheochromocytoma.
-Testing performed on postoperative day 1 demonstrated mild decreased cortisol production.
+Final pathology revealed a 5.2-cm right pheochromocytoma and a 5.6-cm left pheochromocytoma.
+Testing performed on postoperative day one demonstrated mildly decreased cortisol production.
 As such, the patient was temporarily placed on a low dose of oral steroids.
-The patient was discharged home on postoperative day 2 with excellent recovery when she was seen in the clinic 2 weeks after her operation, with a plan to wean off the low dose of prednisone.
+The patient was discharged home on postoperative day two with excellent recovery when she was seen in the clinic two weeks following her operation, with a plan to wean off the low dose of prednisone.